KnightwingJ/MusicVisuals/README.md

 We used a background(0) to create a black background and created a star class, this star class was then used to create stars in a for loop using a speed set by smoothedAmplitude.

 ### Eyelar intro
-We used text that came letter by letter for eyelar using if and if else statements
+We used text that came letter by letter for eyelar using if and if else statements.

 ### Solar system
 We used ellipses that rotate using a theta variable and translate() to create planets that rotate around one big planet